 [Account Owner] Best Practices: Deliverables

 For a one-time service, track it once.
-We recommend matching up the Deliverable date with the service date in your agreement.
+We recommend matching the Deliverable date with the service date in your agreement.

 Some additional best practices: